somerska/SER216/README.md

 This was a school project I completed in Spring 2019.
+This project is a java8 implementation of a classic game, Connect 4.
+In case you're not aware of the game play please review https://en.wikipedia.org/wiki/Connect_Four

 This project has some flaws in both design and implementation but it works.
 If I had more time some areas I would focus on are: